the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 * Fix - Remove trialing comma that can cause fatals on older versions of PHP.
 [FBAR-252]
+* Fix - Prevent infinite loops in the block editor when including the links block.
+[TEC-4190]

 = [5.12.1] 2021-12-14 =